Domestic Dreamboat

 Instructions

-• Slice sausage casing down the length of the sausage.
-Remove casing.
+• Remove the casings from the 1 pound turkey Italian sausage.
+This can be done by slicing through the casing down the length of the sausage and peeling the casing off, or simply squeezing the sausage from the casing.
 Brown the sausage over medium heat, breaking up pieces with a spoon.

-• Add the chicken stock, tomatoes and their juice, Italian seasoning, red pepper flakes, pasta and Parmesan rind (if using).
-Bring to a boil then reduce heat to simmer for 10 minutes or until pasta is done.
+• Add 4 cups reduced sodium chicken stock, 28 ounce can diced tomatoes (including their juice), 1 teaspoon Italian seasoning , ⅛ teaspoon red pepper flakes, 1 cup dry whole wheat pasta and 1 piece of Parmesan cheese rind or some grated Parmesan (if using).
+Bring to a boil then reduce heat to simmer for 10 minutes or until the pasta is tender.

-• Stir in the spinach until it is wilted (about 1-2 minutes).
+• Stir in the 5 cups baby spinach until it is wilted (about 1-2 minutes).
 Depending on the size of your pot, you may need to do this in 2 batches.
 Serve soup with grated Parmesan if desired.

 Notes